3scale/3scale-operator/doc/operator-monitoring-resources.md

 * [kube-prometheus](https://github.com/coreos/kube-prometheus): This repository collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.

-* For devtesting purposes only, *quickstart steps* to deploy minimum required monitoring stack in [monitoring-stack-deployment](monitoring-stack-deployment/README.md)
+* For devtesting purposes only, *quickstart steps* to deploy minimum required monitoring stack in [monitoring-stack-deployment](monitoring-stack-deployment/README.md).
+*Warning*: no *authentication* setup included.
+Prototect the prometheus and grafana services when you want to expose them in internet.
+In our dev clusters we configure authentication to be managed by Openshift (so htpassword or github)

 ### Prometheus